 Think you have free will when it comes to what you buy?
 Think you make a rational choice based on all the relevant information?
 Well, you don’t, not according to Martin Lindstrom anyway.

-Lindstrom has studied and researched this for decades, setup his first agency at the age of 12, has written many bestsellers and has been labeled one of the World's 100 Most Influential People by Time Magazine.
+Lindstrom has studied and researched this for decades, set up his first agency at the age of 12, has written many bestsellers and has been labelled one of the World's 100 Most Influential People by Time Magazine.

 He is credited with the invention of the field of Buyology, a branch of the more mainstream, if controversial, practice of Neuromarketing and a book, on which it is based, was proclaimed, by the Wall Street Journal, to be one of the five best marketing books ever published.

 The psychology of sales is a growing field of research

 Why do we do what we do?
 What influences customer buying behaviour?

 According to Evolutionary Psychology, most of our drives and decisions are designed to enable us to procreate.
 By a combination of hormones and instincts, our genes try their level best to ensure they are passed to the next generation.
 Of course, it’s not the genes themselves that make these decisions, after all, DNA is just a chemical with no desires or agendas.
 Over billions of years of evolution, natural selection has favored species and mutations that will stop at nothing to create the next generation, this is how they flourished rather than dwindling to extinction.

 “Status and beauty are the primary motivators.
 Status is a measure of the ability to support a family and beauty is a measure of health or the ability to produce a healthy family”